 Shelving and Storage That Works

-What kind of shelving and storage you choose will depend on the space you have.
-If you have a very narrow space, you might need to use open shelving.
-Another option is user-friendly pull-out pantry drawers.
-These allow you to see the contents of a drawer without having to root around in the back.
-Try Rev-A-Shelf to recreate this look.
-Baskets are also a super useful organizing tool that is usually pretty budget-friendly too.
+Baskets are also a super useful organizing tool and usually pretty budget-friendly too.
 Wire shelving is also inexpensive and allows you to add height to your pantry.
-Even a wire shelf attached to the inside of a door will give you storage space.Continue to 4 of 7 below.
+Even a wire shelf attached to the inside of a door will give you a little extra storage space.Continue to 4 of 7 below.

 04 of 07